 Are you looking for food to eat during breakfast, lunch, or dinner?
-Or a dish that is easy to cook and at the same time is delicious enough?
+Or a dish that is easy to cook and, at the same time, delicious enough?
 Then, you should discover and try how to cook the Chicharong Bulaklak.

 In consideration of that, we researched all the pieces of information you need to know about making the best ruffle pork dish.
-You don’t need to worry when you first-time to cook.
+So you don't need to worry when you first-time to cook.
 We want to guide you with all the data we gathered for this dish.

-So, come and dig into this for you to cook the most satisfying and delicious dish you could ever serve for your family lunch, night out with friends, or even in your picnic!
+So, come and dig into this for you to cook the most satisfying and delicious dish you could ever serve for your family lunch, night out with friends, or even for your picnic!

 What is Chicharon Bulaklak

-“Chicharon” or “tsitsaron” derived from the Spanish word “chicharrón,” which refers to the dish made of fried rinds, usually from pork, but sometimes made from chicken, beef, or mutton (goat).
+"Chicharon" or "tsitsaron" is derived from the Spanish word "chicharrón," which refers to a dish made of fried rinds, usually from pork, but sometimes made from chicken, beef, or mutton (goat).

-“Bulaklak” or pork mesentery, is commonly available in the Philippine local wet markets both in cities and municipalities.
-It is an exotic ingredient that you could not find in the high-end supermarket.
+"Bulaklak," or pork mesentery, is commonly available in the Philippine local wet markets in cities and municipalities.
+It is an exotic ingredient that you cannot find in high-end supermarkets.

 Chicharon Bulaklak originates in the province of Ilocos, which is commonly called "silit."
 It is a pork ruffle that serves as a wall to hold the small intestine in place.
 Filipino served it as an appetizer or finger food during late night outs and drinking sessions.

 It is referred to as a flower because of its beautiful texture and appearance.
 The scent produced by this dish is like roasted peanuts, which you would love.